walles/loadviz/README.md

 * Make the demo app not just show black all the time even though the image from Rust is red
 * Make demo binary update its image at 3 FPS
+* Add `cargo build` of our library to the Xcode project's build process